luizgdsmdev/Javascript-studies/basics/strings-in-javascript/intro.md

 console.log(newName.replace('luiz', 'Gustavo'));//Shows 'Gustavo luiz messias'
 console.log(newName.replace('luiz', ''));//Shows ' luiz messias'
 ```
-If the ``searchValue`` is not in the string, it return the original string value.
+If the ``searchValue`` is not in the string, it returns the original string value.
 ```javascript
 let myName = "luiz messias";